chnnick/shell-in-c/README.md

 Welcome to **Mini-Shell**, a lightweight shell application implemented in C. This shell mimics basic Linux shell functionalities with support for command execution, I/O redirection, piping, and several built-in commands.

+Built in C for NU SYSTEMS, PLAGIARISM IS MASSIVELY DISCOURAGED

 ## Features

 ### General Command Execution